-Today is the first day of a series of actions organized by the Cops Off Campus Coalition, a network of students, educators, staff, and community members passionate about abolishing policing at all levels of education.
-I chatted with Alecia Harger (she/they), a sophomore at UC Berkeley and representative for both UC Berkeley Cops Off Campus and the transnational Cops Off Campus Coalition.
+Cops Off Campus Coalition is a network of students, educators, staff, and community members passionate about abolishing policing at all levels of education.
+Last spring, I chatted with Alecia Harger (she/they), a then-sophomore at UC Berkeley and representative for both UC Berkeley Cops Off Campus and the transnational Cops Off Campus Coalition.
 We discussed today’s Day of Refusal, Abolition May, and the significance of getting cops off of campuses.
-This is a snippet of our conversation – the full story will be released in an upcoming podcast episode.
+You can listen to this episode on our podcast.

 Thank you so much for being here.
 I know you just got out of class, and it’s finals week.
 And you have a pretty big day of action coming up on May 3rd.